NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

   </tr>
 </table>

-Of course, the “all files” (\*.\*) may be used as well.
-If the file selected is not one of the above types, you will be cautioned to use the “override default type” button to select the correct type before proceeding.
+Of course, the "all files" (\*.\*) may be used as well.
+If the file selected is not one of the above types, you will be cautioned to use the "override default type" button to select the correct type before proceeding.
 Most of the data file types are described in other publications and won’t be described in detail here.

 Note on the input CSV format:  It is the EPW CSV format.
 The CSV format must mirror the output CSV format very closely.
 The processor expects a Location header record and the headers for the data fields as a minimum (as well as the data that supports those header fields).
-If you have a differently formatted file, possible comma delimited, investigate the “custom” format option.
+If you have a differently formatted file, possible comma delimited, investigate the "custom" format option.

-The LST data type allows you to specify a list of files to be “batch processed”.
-The format of this file is very simple (however, the default extensions from the preceding table **must** be used **or** you must include a “def” file – see below for details).
+The LST data type allows you to specify a list of files to be "batch processed".
+The format of this file is very simple (however, the default extensions from the preceding table **must** be used **or** you must include a "def" file - see below for details).

 Each line of the LST file can have a columnar structure as shown in the following table or can have the input file separated from the output file with a TAB character.